21 Side Jobs for Teachers To Make Extra Money

 Online side hustles for teachers

 From freelance writing to selling on Etsy, the internet offers flexible opportunities to earn extra cash while working from home.
-Check out this list of great online side hustles.
+This list offers plenty of great online side hustles to choose from.

-As a teacher, your knowledge of specific subjects can be invaluable to businesses looking to turn that expertise into content.
-As a freelance writer, you’ll create various written materials, ranging from articles, blog posts, and web content to copy for advertisements.
+Your in-depth knowledge of specific subjects can be invaluable to businesses looking to turn that expertise into content.
+As a freelance writer, you'll create various written materials, ranging from articles, blog posts, grant proposals, and web content to copy for advertisements.

-You’ll often need to do research to ensure accuracy and adapt your style to fit specific audiences or platforms.
-Just make sure you have a good grasp of writing, a reliable computer, and a stable internet connection to get going.
+You'll often need to do research to ensure accuracy and adapt your style to fit specific audiences or online platforms.
+Make sure you have a good grasp of writing, a reliable computer, and a stable internet connection to get going.

-Platforms like Upwork allow you to leverage your expertise, especially in academic or subject-based content.
-By setting your own rates, you could potentially earn $19 to $45 an hour, depending on the complexity of the writing task and your experience.
+Upwork lets you leverage your expertise, especially in academic or subject-based content.
+By setting your own rates, you could earn $19 to $45 an hour, depending on the complexity of the writing task and your experience.

 Consider taking your teaching skills online.
-As an online tutor, you’ll provide educational support to students through digital platforms like VIPKid and Upwork to deliver individualized lessons, answer questions, and explain complex concepts.
+As a part-time or full-time online tutor, you'll provide educational support to learners through digital platforms like Upwork to deliver individualized lessons, answer questions, and explain complex concepts.

 Your earnings can vary depending on how many students you engage and the hours you dedicate, but the average is $20 to $40 an hour.

-You might find that becoming a virtual assistant is a great fit, especially with your administrative and organizational skills from teaching.
+You might find that becoming a virtual assistant is a great fit, especially with the administrative and organizational skills you've built while teaching.

 As a virtual assistant, you might help clients by doing tasks like scheduling appointments, handling email, and maintaining databases.
 For this gig, having strong organizational skills, proficiency in digital tools, great communication skills, and excellent time management are musts.